ok2cqr/cqrlog/compiled/README.md

 	    chmod a+x newupdate.sh
 	Then try again to start script.

+	There has been one case where starting newupdate.sh it complains error at line 5 (arch bracket).
+	In that case solution was to start newupdate.sh as:

+    bash newupdate.sh

+	That (Ubuntu 20) linux obviously did not had bash as default shell.

 Script checks frist that you have cqrlog installed and that you have some other needed programs.
 If they are not found it will stop and tell what you should do before new try.